Blady-Com/QtAda6/readme.md

 We should have installed first:

-- GNAT Ada compiler version GPL 2021 or FSF 12.1
+- GNAT Ada compiler version FSF 12.1 or 14.2.
 - Python version 3.7 or newer

 ## Install [Qt](https://www.qt.io/product/qt6?hsLang=en) for Python